 Article 27 of Directive 2012/34/EU describes the obligation for each rail Infrastructure Manager to publish a Network Statement.
-These Network Statements are key to market access, they present all the information that Applicants need to know in order to place requests for infrastructure capacity, in particular the commercial, technical and legal access conditions.
+These Network Statements are key to market access, they present all the information that Applicants need to place requests for infrastructure capacity, in particular the commercial, technical and legal access conditions.
 They aim to provide Applicants wishing to operate services on a given rail network with a single source of up-to-date, relevant information in a transparent and non-discriminatory way.

 RNE has been promoting the harmonisation and publication of user-friendly, customer-oriented Network Statements.
 To this end, the IMs and ABs under the RNE umbrella have agreed on a common structure and an implementation guide, which enables Applicants to find the same information in the same place in each Network Statement.
 The RNE Network Statement Common Structure and Implementation Guide is in line with the requirements of the Directive and other EU law applicable to Network Statements.
 Furthermore, it is revised every year and is adjusted to business and legal needs when necessary.